Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Carpinteria is dominated by a mixture of consolidated sandstone and mudstone bedrock and sandy beach, and the area surrounding the site is comprised of a mixture of consolidated bedrock and sandy beach.
 The primary coastal orientation of this site is southwest.

 Long-Term Monitoring Surveys at Carpinteria were established in 1992, and are done by University of California Los Angeles.
 Long-Term MARINe surveys currently target the following species and/or areas: Anthopleura (Anemones), Chthamalus/Balanus (Acorn Barnacles), Pollicipes (Goose Barnacle), Mytilus (California Mussel), Phyllospadix (Surfgrass), and Pisaster (Ochre Star).
 In addition, motile invertebrates, barnacle recruitment, and mussel size structure are monitored at this site.
 Click here to view Long-Term trends at this site.

-Biodiversity Surveys were done by University of California Santa Cruz in 2001.
+Biodiversity Surveys were done by University of California Santa Cruz in 2001 and 2012.
 The Biodiversity Survey grid encompasses one section that is approximately 27 meters (along shore) x 50 meters (seaward).
 Click here to view Biodiversity Survey findings at this site.